Alexander Serebrovsky (geneticist): Life and work

-Serebrovsky was born in Tula in a well-connected family.
-His father Sergei Mitrofanovich had trained in art and was an architect in Kursk while his mother Julia Dmitrievna was from Livny.
+Serebrovsky was born in Kursk in a well-connected family.
+His father Sergei Mitrofanovich had trained in art and was an architect in Kursk while his mother Yuliya Dmitriyevna was from Livny.
 The family were friends of A.A.
 Bogdanov and A.V.
 Lunacharsky.
 Alexander studied at the Tula Realschule and then went to study at Moscow University, graduating in 1914.
 He then studied at the Shaniavsky Free Public University under Nikolai Koltsov.
 He was conscripted in World War I and fought on the Caucasus front in 1916 and after demobilization he worked briefly at the zoo and then worked in a poultry breeding station in Slobodka near Tula.
 After Koltsov rose in position and founded the Institute of Experimental Biology in 1917, his patronage helped Serebrovsky to study poultry genetics from around 1918.
 He took special interest in the conservation of the Orloff and Pavlov breeds of chicken.
 His research station was the Anikovo Genetics Station of Narkomzem in Zvenigorod uezd about 60 km from Moscow and he headed the station from 1921 to 1923.
 From 1923 to 1930 he taught at the Moscow Zootechnical Institute while also collaborating with other Moscow geneticists like S.S.
 Chetverikov.
 Serebrovsky also worked with S.G.
 Navashin at the Timiryazev Biological Institute where he helped develop a laboratory in 1929 where he developed the idea of "step-allelomorphism" (or "step-alleles", pseudo alleles that represent closely located loci on a chromosome that act as a single module.)
 In 1926 he also suggested the need for a synthesis of Darwinism and genetics.
 He was responsible for a shift in Solomon Levit from Lamarckism to Mendelism.